-Plaza with food truck festival at Harvard University, Boston, MA splash pad, and a mix of hardscape and softscape landscaping.
+Plaza with food truck festival, Boulder, CO

+Pocket park with seating and landscaping, Newcastle University splash pad, and a mix of hardscape and softscape landscaping.
 It has served as a gathering place and event space for the community and was completed in 2016 through a public/private sector agreement between Las Cruces Community Partners, LLC and the City of Las Cruces.
 The plaza has been a tremendous catalyst project for Downtown revitalization, serving as a centerpiece of the community.
 In addition to this central gathering plaza, alleyways that were once vehicular streets have been converted into small public spaces with the addition of pedestrian amenities such as murals, benches, shading, and lighting.
 These alleyways also serve the purpose of providing a connection to the surrounding neighborhoods.